 Faith is at the heart of any culture and what is even more important is that Faith brings with it passion, which seeks to preserve that distinctive culture at any cost.
 This is not to discount the more secular multi culture developing like the Notting Hill Carnival or the Indian or Chinese cuisines and now the Asian Mela’s and so on but there are many specific cultural habits due primarily to one’s faith and to preserve those habits people can be very passionate about, so much so that when other people don’t understand them simply by virtue of their being ‘different’ then it can lead to tensions in society.
 Inter Faith activities of course then work to make those distinctions more accepting and harmonic.
 This is where the Inter faith Network comprising of all the major Faith umbrella bodies in the UK worked to respect each other’s mutually exclusive differences so as to appease out any conflicts in the wider British society.

 In 2002 came a Directive from the European Union to make religious discrimination illegal in employment law.
 Thus statutory guidelines to supplement the UK’s Employment laws were developed so that nobody could be discriminated or harassed or victimised on the grounds of their religion or belief, which incidentally included Paganism and the secular Humanism beliefs also.
+It is incredibly upsetting for those who face discrimination due to their differences, that is why it is especially important that people who are facing these issues speak up about what is happening.
+Some employees will even look into bringing in a Workplace Discrimination Attorney to help them fight this problem in court, if it goes that far.
 We already had a structure of all the major faith umbrella bodies so each faith body provided their own faith specific guidelines.
 From the Hindu Council UK I worked with ACAS, the Advisory Conciliation and Arbitration Service, a Government Agency and the Home Office.
 ACAS developed these guidelines for different religious festivals, different food habits like Vegetarian or Halal or Kosher, different bereavement observations among religions and so on.
 Then once the law came into effect the employers developed the diversity policies in their HR departments.

 To give you an example one Hindu employee was asked to remove a tiny nose pin by her employers on grounds of health and safety.
 She wrote to me explaining that the nose pin was worn as part of her wedding ceremony, which she holds sacred, and that it’s a tiny pin which could not breach any health and safety issues.
 I agreed with her and thought this was a case of discrimination or harassment at work for simply being different, culturally or faith wise or even at a secular level – the nose pin was harmless.
 So we represented her case from Hindu Council UK and the employer relented and allowed her to keep wearing her nose pin.
 More recently there was a similar case where a Christian employee won her right to wear a small cross as a British Airways employee.
 So these laws, these EU led guidelines, are really not just to protect people’s faiths and cultures but sometimes to uphold just good old common sense values.